stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/table/tables/index.md

     - name: createMode
       value: string
       description: Query parameter allowing support for different modes of resource creation.
-Possible values include: - `errorIfExists`: Throws an error if you try to create a resource that already exists. - `orReplace`: Automatically replaces the existing resource with the current one. - `ifNotExists`: Creates a new resource when an alter is requested for a non-existent resource. (enum: [errorIfExists, orReplace, ifNotExists], example: ifNotExists, default: errorIfExists)
+Possible values include: - `errorIfExists`: Throws an error if you try to create a resource that already exists. - `orReplace`: Automatically replaces the existing resource with the current one. - `ifNotExists`: Creates a new resource when an alter is requested for a non-existent resource.
     - name: copyGrants
       value: boolean
-      description: Query parameter to enable copy grants when creating the object. (example: false, default: false)
+      description: Query parameter to enable copy grants when creating the object.
 ```
 </TabItem>
 </Tabs>